Parton energy loss in a hard-soft factorized approach: Introduction

 A systematic hard-soft factorization of parton energy loss was proposed recently to describe parton propagation in a weakly-coupled QGP~\cite{Ghiglieri:2015ala,Ghiglieri:2015zma}.
 In this factorization, soft interactions are described as a stochastic process with drag and diffusion transport coefficients calculated perturbatively; hard interactions are solved with rates that are also calculated perturbatively.
 In the weakly-coupled regime, parton energy loss in this hard-soft factorizated scheme was shown to be equivalent to a fully rate-based treatment of parton energy loss~\cite{Ghiglieri:2015ala}.
 Importantly parton energy loss in this hard-soft factorization can also be extended to next-to-leading order~\cite{Ghiglieri:2015ala}, a feature beyond the scope of this work which we shall explore in the future.

+As discussed above, the drag and diffusion contribution to parton energy loss can be factorized systematically, and calculated non-perturbatively e.g. based on Electrostatic Quantum Chromodynamics (EQCD)~\cite{Moore:2019lgw}, or fitted to data.
+These extractions will then depend on the separation scale $\mu$, which appears in the approach.
+At higher order, the drag and diffusion coefficients will evolve with the scale $\mu \sim \pi T$, incorporating in a consistent way the running of the coupling.
+While this is beyond the scope of this work, we hope that this manuscript can provide a first step in that direction.
+Throughout the paper we will already study the dependence of various observables on the separation scale $\mu$, and, encouragingly, find that this dependence is moderate in most cases.

 The above work is based on the ``effective kinetic theory'' approach~\cite{Arnold:2002zm} derived for a weakly-coupled quark-gluon plasma.
 In a weakly-coupled plasma, quark and gluon excitations are described as quasi-particles with effective properties related to the local density of the plasma.
 In this effective kinetic approach, the dynamics of quasi-particles are described by Boltzmann transport equations.
 Leading order [$\mathcal{O}(\alpha_s)$] realizations of this effective kinetic approach --- extrapolated to large values of strong coupling constant $\alpha_s$ --- have been used widely to study parton energy loss~(see e.g. Refs.~\cite{Jeon:2003gi,Qin:2007rn, Schenke:2009gb,Burke:2013yra, Cao:2017zih}).
-Importantly, parton energy loss derived in this weakly-coupled effective kinetic theory can be related to other energy loss models that do not assume a weakly-coupled quark-gluon plasma.
-Thus, while the current work is based on this weakly-coupled effective kinetic theory approach, there exists solid literature (see for example Ref.~\cite{CaronHuot:2010bp} and references therein) that can help relax weak-coupling assumptions in the future.

 In this work, we present the first numerical implementation of the hard-soft factorized parton energy loss model~\cite{Ghiglieri:2015ala} discussed above.
-For our implementation we utilize the public JETSCAPE framework~\cite{Putschke:2019yrg}, as it allows us a straightforward integration of our parton energy loss model with the other ingredients necessary for a full simulation of jet production in heavy ion collisions.
+For our implementation we utilize the publicly available JETSCAPE framework~\cite{Putschke:2019yrg}, as it allows us a straightforward integration of our parton energy loss model with the other ingredients necessary for a full simulation of jet production in heavy ion collisions.
 We first test and validate this factorization of parton energy loss in the weak coupling regime for a static medium.

 We introduce a dimensionless scale to quantify the kinematic range for which soft interactions can be described accurately with a stochastic approach.
 We use this scale to discuss a hard-soft factorization model for a strongly-coupled quark-gluon plasma, relevant for phenomenological applications in heavy ion collisions.